urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

 * Solana's parallelized transaction processing engine is scaled horizontally across GPUs and SSDs and processes as many transactions as available cores.

-* Sealevel works by sorting millions of pending transactions and scheduling all the non-overlapping transactions in parallel.
+    - However, Sealevel still needs to be optimized for GPU offloading; it only accelerates PoH and signature verification.

-* However, Sealevel is not yet optimized for GPU offloading; it is only used to accelerate PoH and signature verification.
+* In Solana, each transaction describes all the states required to read and write so Sealevel can sort millions of pending transactions and choose non-overlapping instructions to be executed in parallel.

 * While Ethereum uses the EVM (Ethereum Virtual Machine) and other blockchains use WASM (Web Assembly), Solana uses a VM called Berkeley Packet Filter (BPF):
   - BPF bytecode is designed for high-performance packet filters and can be used for non-networking purposes.